OleOaks/mecrisp-stellaris-forth/doc/programming/forth/sourcecode/sourcecode.rst

 Flash Size
 **********

-After flashing the original .bin file, run the ``words`` command in forth to see a printout of the core dictionary. i.e. A fresh board flashed with mecrisp-stellaris-forth.
+After flashing the original pre-compiled .bin file, run the ``words`` command in forth to see a printout of the core dictionary. i.e. A fresh board flashed with mecrisp-stellaris-forth.
 Notice the dictionary starts at 00000150 ( after the vector table ) and ends at 00003BAA ( which is why 16 kb reserved, i.e. up to 00004000 ).

 .. figure:: compiler_rawflash.png